DrTemesgen/labbook/doc/dependencies.md

 > - venv FE = major library installed in python virtual environment of labbook front end via pip install command
 > - venv BE = major library installed in python virtual environment of labbook back end via pip install command
 > - python-barcode and Pillow are related
+> - See Pipfile files for each project